steveyiyo/Auto-Update-Brawl-Stars-Trophies/README.md

 # What is it?

 It's a php website.
-You can get your trophies every 5 second.
+You can get your trophy count every 5 second.

 # How to use